Capital Accounts - BC Bookkeeping Tutorials|dwmbeancounter.com

 Capital accounts track contributions from, distributions of earnings to, and drawings of owners or others with financial interests in a business entity.
 They can be adapted to suit any type of entity, including sole proprietors, partnerships, corporations, trusts, and funds.

-To set up capital accounts, enable the Capital Accounts tab following instructions in another Guide.
+To set up capital accounts, enable the Capital Accounts tab.
 The tab will appear in the left navigation pane.
 The number in the window indicates the number of capital accounts established:

 Notes